konsumer/tplink-lightbulb/README.md

   details <ip>                              Get details about the device

 Options:
-  -?, --help  Show help                                                [boolean]
+  -h, --help  Show help                                                [boolean]

 Examples:
-  tplight scan -?
-Get more detailed help with `scan` command tplight on -?
-Get more detailed help with `on` command tplight off -?
-Get more detailed help with `off` command tplight temp -?
-Get more detailed help with `temp` command tplight hex -?
-Get more detailed help with `hex` command tplight hsb -?
-Get more detailed help with `hsb` command tplight cloud -?
-Get more detailed help with `cloud` command tplight raw -?
-Get more detailed help with `raw` command tplight details -?
-Get more detailed help with `details` command
+  tplight scan -h     Get more detailed help with `scan` command tplight on -h       Get more detailed help with `on` command tplight off -h      Get more detailed help with `off` command tplight temp -h     Get more detailed help with `temp` command tplight hex -h      Get more detailed help with `hex` command tplight hsb -h      Get more detailed help with `hsb` command tplight cloud -h    Get more detailed help with `cloud` command tplight raw -h      Get more detailed help with `raw` command tplight details -h  Get more detailed help with `details` command
 ```

 ## wireshark